satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-/README.md

 # Attention!
 Some devices absolutely need 360x180.
 In this case, do not activate ‘Quarter of image for NV12’.

+The default PicCap resolution of 360x180 does not match the actual proportions of 4K video content, so you will need to manually enter 384x216 if you have a newer webOS.
+Otherwise, you will need to select or manually enter 4K resolutions that can be divided by 10.
+If you are unsure, try everything from this table.

 The most common resolutions for PicCap are:
 ```
 384x216